Swarupa567/Iris-Flower-Classification-Project/README.md

 # Iris-Flower-Classification-Project

-This project is used to classify the different species of iris floweMachine Learning Project : Iris-flower-classification This program applies basic machine learning (classification) concepts on Fisher's Iris Data to predict the species of a new sample of Iris flower.
+This project is used to classify the different species of iris floweMachine Learning Project : Iris-flower-classification This program applies basic machine learning (classification) concepts on Iris Data to predict the species of a new sample of Iris flower.

 Software and Libraries